Sleep Sounds for Baby

 Is white noise safe for babies?

-Current pediatric guidance recommends keeping white noise at or below ~50 dB (about the level of a quiet conversation) and placing the source at least 2 meters from the crib.
-This preset starts at a conservative volume; you should still verify levels in your room.
+Current pediatric guidance commonly cited online recommends keeping sound at or below ~50 dB at the crib and placing the source at least ~2 meters away.
+Verify levels in your room with a sound meter app.

 Should I run it all night?

-Most guidance suggests using white noise to settle a baby, then fading or stopping it once they're asleep.
-The sleep timer handles the fade automatically.
+Many families use white noise to settle, then fade or stop once asleep.
+The sleep timer can fade out automatically.

 Why white noise and not pink or brown?